guptakaran11/grasskode-website/content/post/travel/indonesia-bali.md

 There was a hotel right at this beach that we had considered while booking our Lembongan trip but the dates that we were looking for were not available.
 We immediately regretted not having another couple of days to spend in this beautiful island and must have thought of all possibilities of what could work, right from spending the last night here, cancelling existing booking and rescheduling flights! :stuck_out_tongue_closed_eyes:

 We left late in the afternoon when we got hungry and found some food in a local shop.
-There was *Nasi Campur* :heart: so we hogged on.
+There was *Nasi Campur* so we hogged on.
 The television was playing a dubbed version of some Indian tele-series which Parul could identify. :joy:

 <p class="postimg vertimg">
   <img src="https://farm5.staticflickr.com/4581/38573577461_3e907d208b.jpg" alt="indian-tele-series">